 Quince Palinka with Honey:

-As Hungarians say, the best place for these sweet Apricot Palinka with Honey is below the chignon (ladies’ hair bun) because ladies are know to like to raise a glass or two of these sorts to lift their spirits.
+As Hungarians say, the best place for these sweet Quince Palinka with Honey is below the chignon (ladies’ hair bun) because ladies are know to like to raise a glass or two of these sorts to lift their spirits.
 But so are men, who certainly should not be denied the pleasure in this age of gender equality.

 The quince apple and pear both belong to the Rosaceae (rose) family.
 The only fruit what they grow it for the fragrance and the taste.
 In “Ancient Rome” they called the quince as “golden apple”.
 In Europe, quinces are commonly grown in central and southern areas where the summers are sufficiently hot for the fruit to fully ripen.
 They are not grown in large amounts; typically one or two quince trees are grown in a mixed orchard with several apples and other fruit trees: so were they grown in the 18th-century New England colonies, where there was always a quince at the lower corner of the vegetable garden.